honetools/formats/Document.md

 ## Design goals

-* **Human-readable and -editable.** Humans should be able to just open the document and edit it with any tool of their liking.
+* **Human-readable and -editable.** Humans should be able to just open the document source and edit it with any tool of their liking.

 * **Machine-readable and -editable.** It must be based on existing serialization formats with widespread tool support, so existing tools can be modified to easily work with the format.